Supporting children’s transition and facilitating inclusive education

 What did we do?

-The FIESTA project received EU Comenius Network funding from The Education, Audiovisual and Culture Executive Agency and undertook a comprehensive literature review, which formed the basis of the research process.
+The FIESTA project received EU Comenius Network funding from The Education, Audiovisual and Culture Executive Agency and undertook a comprehensive, which formed the basis of the research process.

 The researchers distributed an online questionnaire to educational and related professionals in the eight partner countries: Bulgaria, Cyprus, Greece, Ireland, Netherlands, Romania, Spain, and the UK.